-This is a list of all the options required to set up a terminal for use with the 2216 Model 400 or Network Utility that is connected to the service port.
+This is a list of all the options required to set up a terminal or terminal emulator that is connected to the Network Utility service port.
 Not every terminal (particularly 3151 and 3161) will have all these options.
 You should use the information to set the options that you can set on your terminal.